Gechz/ML2-Group-Project/README.md

 - **Google Generative AI** for providing the basis for smart suggestions and chat functionality.
 - **Streamlit** for enabling rapid prototyping and easy deployment.

-Enjoy using Grozxery - Your Smart Chat, Smart Order Assistant! 🍏🥕🥖
+Enjoy using taste.aie - Your Smart Chat, Smart Order Assistant! 🍏🥕🥖